Learn more about the programs at Disability Rights California including OCRA and CAP. Find related links, litigation, success stories and more.

 In the Peer Self-Advocacy program (PSA), people with mental health disabilities share experiences.
 They help their peers speak up, make decisions, help each other and live the lives they choose.
 We reach out to the community.
 We hold self-advocacy groups and trainings where people live and in the community.
 The PSA knows change can and does happen.

-Disability Rights California’s WIPA Project offers free individualized work incentives counseling to eligible people who live in San Diego, Riverside and Imperial Counties.
+Disability Rights California Work Incentives Planning and Assistance (WIPA) Program offers free individualized work incentives counseling to eligible individuals living in: San Diego, Riverside and Imperial Counties.